cerenaltin/Google-Cloud-ISDSA-Bootcamp-Projects/README.md

 This project enhances the dataset's usability for subsequent analysis and modeling tasks.

-This portfolio is formed to display my knowledge and experience in data analytics and visualization and share it with related communities.
-For further information, you can explore the folders or connect with me.
+This portfolio is crafted to demonstrate my knowledge and experience in data analytics and visualization, and to contribute to relevant communities.
+For further information, please explore the folders or feel free to reach out to me.

 Thank you!